-The Digital Gateway to Europe: the Netherlands is a Digital Leader
+The Digital Gateway to Europe: the Netherlands is a Leader in IT & Tech

 The Netherlands’ technological environment is anchored by a robust digital infrastructure.
 The Dutch rank No. 2 in the world for online connectivity, with 98% of households having broadband connection.
 The Netherlands is also home to the Amsterdam Internet Exchange (AMS-IX), one of the world’s leading digital data distributors.
 This advanced network allows companies to stay digitally connected and reshape the future.
 It also powers work-from-home connections which encourages a healthy and flexible work-life balance.